How soon can I “escape” my carpet cleaning business?

 However, just an editorial comment on not “keeping all your eggs in one basket”.
 IF you can pass your business to your sons this CAN be a great exit strategy.
 BUT a large percentage of the second generation do NOT want anything to do with the cleaning industry.
 All the more reason to make your business “turn-key” and so simple anyone can run it … so you can sell it to anyone!

 However, you need to diversify your investments and your risk.
-For example, both Sioux and I have substantial IRA’s.
-(Not as substantial as they were before the stock market tanked though.)
+For example, both Sioux and I have substantial IRA’s… now.
 But when IRA’s were first introduced we didn’t jump on them right away but instead putzed around for 5 or 6 years.
 Don’t let this happen to you.

 Never depend solely on the sale of your company to provide for your retirement.
 You should also have an aggressive and regular Personal Investment Program.
 Pay yourself first!
 If you need motivation, just remember that when you “have to” do anything it is a bummer.